OrionSynthesis/aboutme/README.md

 - Hannibal (2013)
 - Tokyo Ghoul
 - Anime & Manga
-- Thinking about the universe
+- Thinking about the universe and everything around us
 - Star Wars